alcl2000/PP2-Amy-lewis/readme.md

 ### Validators
 ---
-## Deployment
+## Deployment and Local Development

+### Deployment

 This project was deployed using GitHub pages through this link: [Live page](https://alcl2000.github.io/PP2-Amy-lewis/).

+Deploying through GitHub pages
+- Log in/Sign up to GitHub
+- Open the repository
+- Locate the settings
+- Click under 'Pages'
+- Under "Source", choose which branch to deploy (usally 'Main')
+- Choose which folder to deploy from, usually "/root"
+- Click "Save", then wait for it to be deployed
+- Your URL will be displayed above "Source"

+### Local Development

 The repository is available on GitHub and is available for users to clone and fork [Link to repository here](https://github.com/alcl2000/PP2-Amy-lewis)

+### How to Fork

+- Log in/ Sign up to GitHub
+- Go to the repository for this project [https://github.com/alcl2000/PP2-Amy-lewis](Link Here)
+- Click fork on the right corner

+### How to Clone

+- Log in/ Sign up to GitHub
+- Go to the repository for this project [https://github.com/alcl2000/PP2-Amy-lewis](Link Here)
+- Click on the dropdown 'Code' button, and select your prefered format
+- Copy the provided link
+- Use the command 'git clone'and paste your link into your IDE's CLI

 ---
 ## Credits